AdobeDocs/campaign-classic.pt-BR/help/delivery/using/automating-via-workflows.md

 A primeira tarefa **Create delivery** cria a ação de delivery.

-A atividade fork permite o início do cálculo do target e a criação da instância de conteúdo ao mesmo tempo.
+A atividade de bifurcação permite iniciar o cálculo do público alvo e a criação da instância do conteúdo em paralelo.

 Depois que as tarefas são executadas, a caixa AND-join ativa a tarefa **Delivery** para iniciar o delivery criado anteriormente no conteúdo e definição de targeting.